Born 9 June 1889

 He was called up in March the following year under the Lord Derby Scheme, serving first in the 10th Battalion of the East Lancashire Regiment, arriving in France probably some time in late July with the 2nd Battalion instead, now part of 24th Brigade (8th Division).
 He was perhaps already a sergeant.

 His father, Alfred, wrote to the College informing them that Frederick had died on 9 September 1916, only a little over a month after his arrival in France.
 A newspaper account published a couple of weeks later reports that he was killed during a night raid on a German trench.
-The war diary of the battalion notes, in detail, that this raid was near the Hohenzollern Redoubt, north west of Lens, with map co-ordinates suggesting this was a trench known by British soldiers as ‘Little Willie’.
+The war diary of the battalion notes, in detail, that this raid was near the Hohenzollern Redoubt, north west of Lens, with map co-ordinates suggesting this was a trench known to British soldiers as ‘Little Willie’.
 A search party went out to find Frederick at 4.20am, knowing he had been wounded.
 The officer reporting the action later records bluntly:

 ‘It is to be regretted that the “O.R.1 killed” was Sgt.
 BRUNTON who had undoubtedly done some very good work and who, had he lived, would have been able to throw considerable light on the doings of the left party [referring to the attacking troops being in three groups].
 His revolver contained 5 empty cases.
 He was killed after leaving the enemy’s trench on the return journey, having one bullet wound to the head and another through the arm.’